intfract/chrome-hacker/README.md

 pip install pycryptodomex
 ```

+### Config

+A `config.json` file is required if `SHOULD_POST` is set to `True`.
+The file must contain a `key` property with your endpoint's API key or token.
+You can always modify the code to suit your needs.

 ### Run Python File

 Make sure you are in the same directory as your python file before you run this command.